-The certification of this electrotype reproduction of an 1804 Dollar is controversial to say the least.
-Before PCGS certified the piece, several noted experts met to examine it and make the determination whether to encapsulate it.
+The certification of this electrotype reproduction of an 1804 Dollar is controversial, to say the least.
+Before PCGS certified the piece, several noted experts met to examine it and make the determination of whether to encapsulate it.
 It is doubtful that PCGS would have certified just any electrotype.
 This one is important because it was undoubtedly made at the U.S. Mint in Philadelphia.
-It is an historic piece of monumental importance!
+It is a historic piece of monumental importance!

 Mark Ferguson was a coin grader for PCGS , a market analyst for Coin Values and has been a coin dealer for more than 40 years.
-He has written for the ANA, Coin Dealer Newsletter, Coin World, Numismatic News, , Coin Values, The Numismatist and currently has a weekly column on CoinWeek.
+He has written for the ANA, Coin Dealer Newsletter, Coin World, Numismatic News, , Coin Values, The Numismatist and CoinWeek.
 Mark can be reached at Mark Ferguson Rare Coins ( www.mfrarecoins.com)